 If you can look past these detractions and embrace the Jeep lifestyle, you can easily fall in love with the Wrangler.
 Climbing into your Jeep makes each morning feel like an adventure.
 And for less than $18,000, you can find some fine examples.

-After a quick used-car search on AutoTrader, we found dozens of excellent examples of the Wrangler breed in the 2006 TJ series to 2008 JK series range.
+After a quick used-car search on AutoTrader, we found dozens of excellent examples of cheap Jeep Wranglers for sale, ranging from the 2006 TJ series to the 2008 JK series range.
 While each series has both good and bad, we like the 2006, which was the end of the TJ series.
 Under the hood of the TJ, buyers will likely find the 4.0-liter inline 6-cylinder engine that made Jeep famous.
 Though it’s not as fuel efficient as the V6 in the JK series, it is peppier and more reliable.

 Suzuki Grand Vitara